tianrun2017/orion-schedule/README.md

 - expand scale easy

 the scale of the task group can easy to be expand ,only deploy the new instance ,and the task will dispatch to the new instance automatic
-Be care of Reduce the scale mechine ,if the task was executing,it will loss some wait process data
+Be care of Reduce the scale machine ,if the task was executing,it will loss some wait process data

 - Perceptive of progress

 when the batch of data is deal,the result will be reported to the schedule server,and you can view the progress in the console
-Be care of one thing,the total data of the task will be updated only when all the import stream data was read so you will see the result of the processed data is more than total
+Be care of one thing,the total data of the task will be updated only when all the import stream data read is successful So you will see the result of the processed data is more than total

 - The balance load for all progress

-the task can be distributed more step if you need ,it can help to make more balance between virtual group mechine
+the task can be distributed more step if you need ,it can help to make more balance between virtual group machine

-- Idempontent
+- Idempotent

-any batch of the data will be retry three times when the dispatch action failed, and the receive mechine has the mechanism can make sure only one batch will be processed
+Any batch of the data will be retried three times to the same machine when the dispatch action failed, and the machine who receive the data
+has the mechanism can make sure only one batch will be processed

 all the config you can read below [config list](#config list)